Awhile back, we talked about 2 incidents in NYC where it took NYPD 84 rounds to stop an attacker.

 FBI statistics say that it takes an AVERAGE of between 2.4 and 2.9 rounds to stop an attacker, depending on caliber, but that’s 2.4-2.9 HITS.
 You might not always make good hits in a dynamic self-defense situation and your attacker may not have gotten the memo that they’re supposed to stop after being hit 3 times.

 You can go both ways with the argument of what size gun to carry.
 Some people say that you should carry a full size gun with several spare magazines in case you run into big trouble.
+As a SEAL friend told me a few weeks ago when we were doing drills…”Big boys carry big boy guns.”
 I don’t do that, but I understand the logic…I just don’t know if it applies to most civilian defenders.

 On the small gun side, the common argument is that “if I can’t solve the problem with 5 rounds, it’s just not my day.
 Anyhow, the average attacker is stopped with 3 hits.”